How to Book China Train Tickets

 - Staff at the train station cannot speak English.
 So it would be advisable to search for training information in advance and write it down to show the person at the counter.
 Our travel advisors are glad to help with the translation or you can ask hotel staff to translate the information into Chinese.

 - Check the ticket fare on China Travel and prepare enough cash (RMB), as the train station does not accept foreign credit cards.

 - Skip the Self-service ticket machines as they can accept Chinese IDs only.

 3. Buy Tickets at a Local Ticket Office

 Like train stations, ticket offices don’t provide English service.
 But ticket offices are less crowded and located all over the city.
-RMB 5 will be charged per ticket as service fee.
+RMB 5 will be charged per ticket as a service fee.

 The working hours at ticket offices are usually from 9:00 am to 6:00 pm.
 Also, bring your passports to buy the tickets.